 Sharing of personal data with third parties

-When useful or required, HRM and its members may share personal data with third parties in order to handle a file, conclude an agreement, fulfil a legal obligation, comply with a court order, organise a seminar or in the event of a merger or reorganisation, etc.
+When useful or required, HRM members may share personal data with third parties in order to handle a file, conclude an agreement, fulfil a legal obligation, comply with a court order, organise a seminar or in the event of a merger or reorganisation, etc.

 Please note that personal data are never shared with third parties for purely commercial purposes.

 Transfers of data outside the European Economic Area (EEA)